 While Title VII of the Civil Rights Act of 1964 protects workers against discrimination in regards to gender, religion, and disability, it does not include sexual orientation.
-In fact, other than a provision of the Civil Service Reform Act of 1978, which covers federal government employees, there is no federal law on the books making orientation discrimination in the workplace illegal.
+In fact, other than a provision of the Civil Service Reform Act of 1978 – which covers federal government employees – there is no federal law on the books making orientation discrimination in the workplace illegal.

 Reach out to Barrett & Farahany if you have experienced any of the following:

 If you are not hired, not promoted, or fired because of your sexual orientation – whether you are lesbian, gay, bisexual, or straight – or if you are treated negatively by supervisors or management, it could be an issue of discrimination.

-If you feel you have been discriminated against or harassed in the workplace because of your sexual orientation, it is important to consult with Barrett & Farahany to determine what laws may offer legal protection in your state.
+If you feel you have been discriminated against or harassed in the workplace because of your sexual orientation, you do not have to take it.
+You can consult with the sexual orientation discrimination attorneys at Barrett & Farahany to determine what laws may offer legal protection in your state.

 Even if there is no law affecting your employment, you may be able to encourage your employer to cease discriminatory activities and educate others to improve your employment situation.
 You can even file a lawsuit on the basis of a hostile work environment.
 Many cases of discrimination lead to or are symptoms of a hostile work environment.